 Course Learning Objectives:

-- Increase awareness of ROOTS Change Team
+- Increase awareness of ROOTS Change Team and ROOTS commitment as an Anti-Racist organization

 - Examine beliefs about race, advantage & justice, and how these issues impact organizations/institutions.